worthingtonse/WEST-Protocol/Q. Public Key Exchange.md

 KS | *Key Start | Because the fixed key space could be zeros if empty, the client may fill unused bytes with random numbers.
 This is the byte (indexed by zeros) that is the first byte of the key
 KL | Key Length | This is the total number of bytes in the key and is used for finding the end of the key.
 E3 | End bytes | Specifies the end of the Request Body.
 Not encrypted.
-This is done to thwart decryption and you can just put 0 for the key start to start at the first KY byte.

 Sample Request: 185 bytes fixed.
 ```sql
 CH CH CH CH CH CH CH CH CH CH CH CH CH CH CH CH  //Challenge